MicrosoftDocs/PowerShell-Docs/reference/5.1/PSDesiredStateConfiguration/Test-DscConfiguration.md

 Specify which computers for which you want to test configurations by using computer names or Common Information Model (CIM) sessions.
 If you do not specify a target computer, the cmdlet tests configuration of the local computer.

-If the desired and actual configurations match, the cmdlet returns a string value value of 'True'.
+If the desired and actual configurations match, the cmdlet returns a string value of `'True'`.
-Otherwise, it returns a string value of 'False'.
+Otherwise, it returns a string value of `'False'`.

 ## EXAMPLES